22FAUNO-SA-Team-1/ClassProjectDocuments/ProjectProposal.md

 ## Team Motivation

-Our team was motivated to find a project with an achievable goal of fully analyzing a project within the semester timeframe.
+Our team was motivated to find a project with an achievable goal of fully analyzing a project within the semester time frame.
 When our primary list of projects fell short, a cursory search into trending topics in familiar languages led to Keycloak.
 After some group discussion as well as approval from Dr. Gandhi, we found Keycloak to be a perfect fit for several reasons.
 First, we wanted a project that would be interesting enough to keep everyone thoroughly engaged.
 Second, Keycloak was primarily written in a language familiar to us: Java.
 Finally, we also wanted to be sure the project would have an active community with a variety of contributors as a healthier project would lend itself well to our needs.
 It serves as software that can affect small web apps scaling up to massive applications looking for authentication.

 ## Open-Source Project Description